 - 2023 dates: TBA (normally all of November)

 - See also:

 What’s Wien Modern?

 (Scene from the excellent Blackboxed Voices, which I saw in 2022; press photo © Tobias Leibetseder)

 Put away the period costume and your plastic Mozart figurine.
 We’re talking more John Cage than Johann Strauss in a celebration of contemporary music that also draws in the visual arts.

-As well as featuring the work of some of the best contemporary composers the world has to offer, it also features some of the best performers.
-In its 31st year, for example, this includes the Vienna Philharmonic Orchestra and the Vienna Symphony Orchestra.
+As well as featuring the work of some of the best contemporary composers the world has to offer, Wien Modern usually also features some of the best performers, such as the Vienna Symphony Orchestra.